vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 ## Feature Vs Technical Structuring

 I am very much for structuring, modularization and encapsulation according to end result features.
-However often after separation per major features on sub 30 classes level, I think it is more practical to structure according to technical behaviour.
+However, often after separation per major features on sub 30 classes level, I think it is more practical to structure according to technical behaviour.
 Thus I suggest to use BCE architecture which represents that.

 ## Dependency Rule
 Sometimes an additional dependency rule is being added to BCE: Classes can depend on other classes only within same layer or in one more inner layers.
 I personally found that this rule impractical mainly thanks to modern tools like annotations e.g. annotation on Entity class can reference a serialization class residing in Control.

 ## Repository Placement Dilemma
-It was a dilemma for me where to place a Spring Data repository classes.
+It was a dilemma for me where to place a classes used to access database (Spring Data repository classes in Java).
 Repositories do define interaction with database which is outside system placing them into Boundary, but on the other hand they contain application logic, which could be placed as well in Control.
 Since I gave up on "Dependency Rule" (see above), I think the repository classes belong in Boundary.

 ## Example
+For real world example you can have a look at [Gitflow Incremental Builder](https://github.com/gitflow-incremental-builder/gitflow-incremental-builder/tree/master/src/main/java/com/vackosar/gitflowincrementalbuild), which I founded, but which was developed beyond by phenomenal dev [Falko](https://github.com/famod).
-See below an example of boundary control entity architecture folder structure.
+For an overview of boundary control entity architecture folder structure:

 - boundary/
   - EventController: REST definition.